Code-the-Dream-School/jj-practicum-team-1-back/README.md

 # 🌱 PlantApp Backend

-PlantApp is a plant observation and identification app that allows users to upload photos of plants, get automatic identification suggestions via the **Pl@ntNet API**, and share their observations with a community.
+PlantApp is a plant observation and identification app that allows users to upload photos of plants, get automatic identification suggestions via the **perenual API**, and share their observations with a community.
 This repo contains the **backend API** built with **Node.js** and **Express.js**, connected to **MongoDB** and **Firebase Storage**, and secured with **JWT authentication**.

 ---